-Under the Freedom of Information Amendment (Reform) Act 2010 all Commonwealth agencies subject to the Freedom of Information Act 1982 (FOI Act), including the Department of Human Services, are required to have an Information Publication Scheme (IPS) plan.
+Under the Freedom of Information Amendment (Reform) Act 2010 all Commonwealth agencies subject to the Freedom of Information Act 1982 (FOI Act), including our department, are required to have an IPS plan.

-Our department is subject to the Freedom of Information Act 1982 (FOI Act) and is required to comply with the Information Publication Scheme (IPS) requirements.
-This agency plan describes how we—as a department—propose to do this, as required by s 8(1) of the FOI Act.
+We’re subject to the FOI Act and are required to comply with the IPS.
+This agency plan describes how we do this, as required by section 8(1) of the FOI Act.

-This plan describes how we propose to implement and administer the IPS requirements by addressing:
+This plan describes how we administer our IPS entry in respect of its own information holdings by addressing:

 - the establishment and administration of our department's IPS entry

 - information required to be published under the IPS, section 8(2) of the FOI Act

 - regularly reviewing information published to make sure it’s accurate, up to date and complete, section 8F of the FOI Act

 The General Counsel of the Employment Law and Freedom of Information Branch (ELFOI) is responsible for leading our compliance with the IPS.
 The General Counsel of ELFOI is supported by and reports to the Chief Counsel, Legal Services Division, and through the Chief Operating Officer, Corporate Enabling to our Secretary.

 (b) the processes and timetable for identifying information required to be published under section 8(2) of the FOI Act and for publishing additional information under section 8(4) of the FOI Act

 Each branch of the department is responsible for the day to day tasks associated with complying with the IPS.
 For example, National Managers are responsible for ensuring that operational information is kept up to date on our operational information page.
 Consideration about whether operational information should be published is an integral part of this process.